See Also > Ladies Shooting Attire

 Waterproof overtrousers will be a must in this role and for warmth you may wish to opt for thick boot socks.
 A quality, durable wellington boot will keep you warm and dry and should provide excellent grip underfoot.
 Look through the Muckboot range for some ideal options.

 Whatever type of shooting you are participating in, you should protect yourself with a Recoil Pad, such as Musto's excellent and innovative D30 Recoil Pad, to take the impact of the shot.
 Ear Defenders are also a must.

 When shopping for your shooting jacket there are certain features that you will want to be looking out for, that will keep you comfortable and protected in the field.
 Overlooking these features will not only spoil your experience, but give the appearance that you are an amateur.

 Waterproofing: If buying tweed, ensure it is treated with a DWR (durable water resistant) coating.
-GoreTex is by far the most waterproof fabric available and many of the superior shooting jackets will utilise it, including Musto's Storm and Whisper Jackets.
+GoreTex is by far the most waterproof fabric available and many of the superior shooting jackets will utilise it, including Musto's Highland and Whisper Jackets.
 Other shooting jackets should use waterproof coatings to achieve a protective finish - to ensure a jacket is fully waterproof, always look for taped seams.